 Are Endowments a Lost Soul?

-What has amazed me over the course of the last year (read – market meltdown and subsequent recovery) is the number of senior fundraisers, not-for-profit executives and Board members who have taken this opportunity to denigrate endowments, suggesting that they should not be an integral part of an organization’s fundraising strategy.
-Furthermore, the organizations that are not spending time on endowment building have used the turmoil of the last twelve months to reinforce their preexisting notion that endowments are a bad idea.
-This combination of irony and myopia will leave many organizations stranded in a bed of quicksand – the continued search for the next major gift, special event or dare I say it, creative direct mail campaign.
+What has amazed me over the course of the last few years is the number of senior fundraisers, charity executives and Board members who have taken the opportunity to denigrate endowments, suggesting that they should not be an integral part of an organization’s fundraising strategy.

 Don’t get me wrong.
 There will always be a place for annual and major gifts.
 We know that capital campaigns will continue to be an important force in fundraising.
-But continuing to place these development strategies in a stratosphere where endowment building doesn’t belong doesn’t serve the long-term interests of the organization or the sector as a whole.
+But suggesting that endowments don’t belong doesn’t necessarily serve the long-term interests of the organization or the sector as a whole.
 For all but a few charities (e.g. organizations that have been formed in support of a short-term cause or a particular event), there must be a renewed focus on building the endowment fund.

 Charity A versus Charity B

 Let’s take a look at two charities.
 Charity A, the Long Term Hope Mission, made a conscious decision in 1990 to focus on endowment building.
-Almost 20 years ago, the Board of Directors passed a resolution that ensured that all undirected bequests would be placed into the organization’s endowment fund.
+Over 30 years ago, the Board of Directors passed a resolution that ensured that all undirected bequests would be placed into the organization’s endowment fund.
 Furthermore, the organization’s fundraising staff (not just its Planned Giving personnel) strategically began to incorporate the endowment fund into their donor conversations.
-By doing so, they have given their donors the choice of focusing on the short and/or long-term interests of the organization.
+By doing so, they gave their donors the choice of focusing on the short and/or long-term interests of the organization.

 Charity B, the Live for Today Society, has always had a strong fundraising program.
 While the organization never made a conscious decision NOT to focus on endowment building, it just didn’t.
 For the most part, bequests and other deferred gifts were used to support the organization’s immediate needs.
 The fundraising staff typically did not talk to donors about endowment gifts unless the donor insisted.
 Only planned giving staff typically talked about anything beyond an immediate gift.

-Let’s also assume that Charity A and Charity B are similar size organization with equal resources spent on fundraising activities.
+Let’s also assume that Charity A and Charity B are similar in size with equal resources spent on fundraising activities.

 As a result of decisions made almost two decades ago, Charity A has an endowment fund with a current balance of nearly $18 million.
 Charity B has an endowment fund of $4 million.
-Over 20 years, not only has Charity A received more donations into its fund, it has also benefited from the long-term growth of the capital markets (notwithstanding the turmoil of the past year).
+Over 20 years, not only has Charity A received more donations into its fund, it has also benefited from the long-term growth of the capital markets .
 In fact, I think these differences are actually quite conservative based on the relative focus on endowment building.

 Let’s assume that both charities have similar spending policies, aiming to spend approximately 5% of their endowments each year on the organization’s charitable activities (again, we’ll assume that this is achievable within the organization’s disbursement quota position).